bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 * Self-assessed TSM performance indicators must be reported to MAC annually.
 Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled “Optional Reporting and Verification Process”

 * Every three years, a Verification Service Provider (VSP) critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
-A list of VSP is provided [here]( https://github.com/bcgov/bc-vcpedia/wiki/www.mining.ca/towardssustainable-mining)
+A list of VSPs is provided [here](https://mining.ca/wp-content/uploads/dlm_uploads/2022/08/2022-August-TSM-Verifier-List.pdf).

 * In the year of external verification, a company’s CEO, or equivalent, is required to submit a letter to MAC that confirms the external verification has been conducted in accordance with the Terms of Reference for VSPs.